My husband has his one-liners and jokes that he thinks are funny.

 All the ponderings that I am glad I have now to reflect back on…

-These days, what I have implemented is the grown-up version of documenting my life.
-It is something that you can easily start utilizing too!
+These days, what I’ve implemented is the grown-up version of documenting my life.
+It’s something that you can easily start utilizing too!

 Reflecting On Life

 A few years ago, I thought to myself, it has been nearly a decade since I ventured out and started my own life with my husband.

 My memories of the beginning of those years are faint, like a distant memory.
 There are the bigger memories that I still remember because they are embedded in my mind:

 - buying the first house